-EMERGING CURATOR PROGRAM 2020 | REMEDY FOR DOLDRUM
+EMERGING CURATOR PROGRAM 2020 | REMEDY FOR THE DOLDRUMS

-Artists | Francis Carmody, Elizabeth McInnes, Simon Denny, Sophie Hyde, Erwin Wurm and, James Nguyen and Ciaran Begley.
+Artists | Francis Carmody, Simon Denny, Sophie Hyde, Elizabeth McInnes, Ciaran Begley and James Nguyen, and Erwin Wurm

 Curator | Siobhan Sloper

 Exhibition Dates | 10 September - 17 October 2020

-Exhibition Dates | 22 May – 20 June 2020
+Exhibition Dates | 22 October – 14 November 2020

 Jason Phu has a multi-disciplinary practice brings together a wide range of, sometimes contradictory, references from traditional ink paintings and calligraphy to mass-produced objects, everyday vernacular to official records, personal narratives to historical events.
 Working across drawing, installation, painting and sculpture, Phu frequently uses humour as a device to explore experiences of cultural dislocation.
 His work is about truth and memory, his work is about what my parents taught his, the stories they told him, and how all these things shape people